U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 "If a recycler can't be confident enough that they have a market for at least maybe six months to a year," she says, "then they aren't going to want to make that investment in their own facilities" to make more recycled plastic.

-But there's a disconnect underlying all this talk by the plastics industry to help recyclers and the so-called circular economy of plastic.
+But there's a disconnect underlying all this talk by the plastics industry to help recyclers and the circular economy of plastic.

 A report from ICIS, a plastics market research company, says the petrochemical industry will likely double its plastic manufacturing capacity from 2016 to 2024.
 And the American Chemistry Council, which represents, among others, plastics manufacturers, says it expects industry to spend nearly $25 billion to build new plastic manufacturing capacity by 2025.
 (That compares to $1.5 billion the industry plans to spend on cleaning up plastic waste.)
 The World Economic Forum has issued a report on plastic that predicts a doubling of production in the next two decades.